-Over and during the last five years, a notice of defeasance and redemption was not timely filed with respect to certain of DART's Senior Lien Sales Tax Revenue Refunding Bonds, Series 2007 that were refunded in December 2015.
-Also, certain annual and material filings inadvertently were not linked to certain of the related Outstanding bonds.
-DART has updated its annual filings through EMMA and remedied any incorrect or missing CUSIP linkages for any series of bonds of which it is aware.
+Certain annual filings were inadvertently not linked to certain CUSIPs for outstanding bonds.
+DART has updated its annual filings through EMMA and remedied any incorrect or missing CUSIP linkages for any outstanding bonds for which it is aware.

 BOND RATINGS